Understanding speaker connections can be incredibly confusing for you since they come with so many options when integrating audio systems.

 RCA connectors transmit audio signals through RCA cables.

-Understanding what speaker connections to use in a home theater can be very technical and difficult to comprehend.
+Understanding what speaker connections to use in a home theater can be very technical and challenging to comprehend.

 And how to make sure that audio is transmitted better.